SMSC & British Values

 Pupils are taught the value and reasons behind school rules, codes of conduct, and responsibilities and are very well aware of consequences when these are broken.
 Authorities regularly visit our school to reinforce this message.
 Through the following

 - Strong behaviour system in place, which has been developed with the pupils.

 - Class rules are established with pupils and referred to daily.

 - Home/School Agreement

-(Are pupils encouraged to make individual choices, knowing they are in a safe and supportive environment?
-Does your school have a robust anti-bullying culture and policy in place?)
+Pupils are encouraged to make individual choices, knowing they are in a safe and supportive environment.
+Our school has a robust anti-bullying culture and policy in place through:

 - Strong behaviour policy based on rights and responsibilities.

 - Open door policy for parents/ carers to discuss worries or concerns.

 - Strong pastoral team to support friendship issues / any issues that individuals may need support with.